juhana/hugo-by-example/_pages/contributions/NewMenu.h.md

 Still, I, Roody Yogurt, wasn't completely happy with it.
 I found the routine-based nature of its menu files a bit confusing- especially since the hint system was object-based.
-On top of that, Hugo menus weren't showing up on cheapglk interpreters like ifMUD's Floyd, as all menu choices are written in the status window, a window that Floyd ignores altogether.
+On top of that, Hugo menus weren't showing up on cheapglk interpreters like ifMUD's Floyd (\*), as all menu choices are written in the status window, a window that Floyd ignores altogether.
 Lastly, I thought menu text was a bit ugly in transcripts and could use a little *notation*.

+(\* ifMUD's Floyd has since been updated to print status windows, but it's still quite possible to come across an interpreter that doesn't so this functionality is still useful.)

 To fix these things, `NewMenu` attempts to do the following: